Avoid installing carpet in areas within the home that are likely to become wet.

 - hard surface flooring

-- properly installed shower and tub enclosures, as described in the Building America Solution Center guides Moisture-Resistant Backing Materials at Walls Behind Showers and Tubs and Walls Behind Showers and Tubs.
+- properly installed shower and tub enclosures, as described in the Building America Solution Center guides Cement Board Installed behind Tile and Panel Tub and Shower Enclosures and Walls Behind Showers and Tubs.

-- a mechanical exhaust system, such as those as described in the Solution Center guides Bathroom Exhaust, Kitchen Exhaust, and Whole-Building Delivered Ventilation.
+- a mechanical exhaust system, such as those as described in the Solution Center guides Bathroom Exhaust Fans, Kitchen Exhaust Fans, and Whole-Building Delivered Ventilation.

 - paints and wall finishes specifically designed to handle high moisture levels.